History Of The F Series: Part 3

-For this generation, Ford scrapped the streamlined design for a sharper-edged style.
-The new style was undoubtedly more beefed up than that of the last generation, and Ford stepped up the F-150’s game with four doors offered for all trims.
-They added taller grilles and front fenders, more vertical space in the beds, longer cabs, and storage room behind the rear seats.
-They also gifted some variants of the F-150 with the new Triton engine.
+For the 11th go-around, Ford scrapped the streamlined design of the previous two generations and worked back into a sharper-edged style.
+The new style was more "beefed up" than the previous generation, with four doors offered on all trim levels.
+They added verticle space in the bed, longer cabs, storage areas behind the rear seats, and some variants included the Triton V8 engine.

 12th Generation (2009-2014)

-Probably inspired by the 2008 redesign of the Super Duty line, Ford gave its F-150s monster-sized grilles, heavy-duty steel side rails, and more torque.
-They also rolled out two new upscale trims: the Platinum and the Raptor.
+As Ford continued to develop the F-Series, their trucks continued to get more and more aggressively styled.
+Inspired by the 2008 redesign of the Superduty, Ford gave all models much larger grilles, heavy-duty side rails, and plenty of power to match.
+They also offered two new upscale trims: the Platinum and the off-road-focused Raptor.

-The Platinum trim introduced a whole new level of luxury to the F-Series with its premium leather upholstery, heated/cooled seats, and 20-inch chrome wheels.
+The Platinum introduced more luxury features to the F-150 with leather upholstery, heated/cooled seats and more stylish 20-inch wheels.